 The Yale Club of New York City | New York, New York

-During our phased renovation of the Yale Club’s guestrooms, we were asked to assist with additional improvements to their historic library.
-The space, originally designed by James Gamble Rodgers as one of the University’s most important campus architects, lacked adequate offices and suffered from too few places for members to read and work.
-The available footprint was highly constrained, so expansion options were limited.
-We created an efficient and comfortable office for two people out of what had been a closet using built-in units, quality lighting, and good materials to make the most effective use of space for handling special collections volumes.
-To increase space for members, we converted a conference room into a place for open seating with new lighting, finishes and furniture.
-Both spaces were designed to be compatible with the club’s existing historic architecture.
+First, we created an efficient and comfortable office for two people out of what had been a closet using built-in units, quality lighting, and good materials, which also created the most effective use of space for handling special collections volumes.
+To increase member space, we converted a conference room into a place for open seating with new lighting, finishes, and furniture.
+Throughout, our design remained compatible with the club’s existing and historic architecture.

 Interior Design completed in association with Executive Interiors

 Architecture, Interior Design, Historical Preservation